drsunnyrai/temporal-cultural-norms/README.md

 Please cross-check with the `.ipynb` notebook: `processing_ipynb` to see what each of the file means.

 ### How to run
-Note: This process has already been completed and all data can be found in

 *Assuming you have access to Box and Venti*
 1. Language and libraries.
 Make sure you have `python3` and all necessary libraries installed.